gcrois/gregory.croisdale/src/content/blog/hello.md

 ---
 title: "Salutations, world!"
-date: "March 23, 2023"
+# date: "March 23, 2023"
+date: "2023-03-23"

 description: "Welcome to my website!
-Here's a little bit about how I built it."
+Here's a little bit about how I built it without any JavaScript in the frontend."
 tags: ["Frontend", "Astro"]
 ---